ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 ## Version 0.0.8
 {: #cli-008}

+This version of the CLI plug-in is deprecated; upgrade to the latest release.
+{: deprecated}

 Version `0.0.8` of the CLI was released on 09 January 2023.

 - Uses {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.3.2`.